svermeulen/vim-yoink/README.md

 Note: Requires either Neovim or Vim 8+, and also vim-repeat to be installed alongside it

-Also Note:  This plugin requires [this PR](https://github.com/tpope/vim-repeat/pull/66) to vim-repeat to be merged to work properly
+Also Note:  This plugin requires [this PR](https://github.com/tpope/vim-repeat/pull/66) to vim-repeat to be merged to work properly (or you can directly use [svermeulen/vim-repeat](https://github.com/svermeulen/vim-repeat))

 ## Example Config